Clifford Hansen: Governor of Wyoming

 Hansen won the governorship in the 1962 mid-term elections by 10,000 votes.
 He unseated the Democrat Jack R. Gage, who had served fewer than two years.
 First, Hansen won the GOP primary over two opponents with 57 percent of the ballots.
 Gage defeated William Jack to secure the Democratic nomination, 55.5-44.5 percent.
 In the general election, Hansen polled 64,970 votes (54.5 percent) to Gage's 54,298 (45.5 percent).

 Several newspapers in the American West referred to him as Wyoming's "cowboy governor".
 Hansen's obituary contends that he "brought both the down-to-earth pragmatism of a lifelong cattle rancher and the affability of a small-town politician to Cheyenne and then to Washington, and he was on friendly and familiar terms throughout his career, not only with those on both sides of the political aisle, but also with elevator attendants, cafeteria workers, and staff members throughout the Capitol who called him friend."

 As Governor, he increased appropriations for state programs to combat alcoholism and mental illness by more than 50 percent.

 As his gubernatorial term wound down, Hansen decided to run for the U.S. Senate seat which was being vacated by the retiring Republican Milward L. Simpson.
 He won that election with just under 52 percent of the vote.

 In a fairly Republican year nationally, he defeated popular Representative at-large Teno Roncalio, a Democrat of Italian extraction.
 Hansen received 63,548 votes (51.8 percent) to Roncalio's 59,141 (48.2 percent).

-Hansen's Senate years, 1967-1978
+U.S. Senate years, 1967-1978

-In 1972, Hansen was reelected to the Senate over Democrat Mike Vinich: 101,314 votes (71.3 percent) to 40,753 (28.7 percent).
+In 1972, Hansen was reelected to the Senate over Democrat Mike Vinich: 101,314 votes (71.3%) to 40,753 (28.7%).

 Senator Hansen was known for social and fiscal conservatism.
 He voted against sending the proposed Equal Rights Amendment to the states for their consideration.
 He opposed the Nixon administration's deployment of the anti-ballistic missile, a position which put him at odds with then Defense Secretary Melvin R. Laird.

 Hansen voted in favor of the Civil Rights Act of 1968 and the confirmation of Thurgood Marshall to the U.S. Supreme Court.